Countdown to Conference!

 3.45pm |

 Session 8: Learning from Climate Savvy Agribusiness Hear from leading Agribusiness experts on the gaps and opportunities in tackling climate change and building resilience for your business.
-Moderator: Dr Penny Schulz – Co-owner and Manager, Schulz Livestock Presenters:
+Moderator: Prof Simon Maddocks – Chair, Primary Producers SA Presenters:

 Hall FG |